zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 .. _fsl_frdm_k64f:

-Platform Configuration: fsl_frdm_k64f
+Board Configuration: fsl_frdm_k64f
 #####################################

 Overview
 ********

-The fsl_frdm_k64f platform configuration is used by Zephyr applications that run on the Freescale Freedom Development Platform (FRDM-K64F).
+The fsl_frdm_k64f board configuration is used by Zephyr applications that run on the Freescale Freedom Development Platform (FRDM-K64F).
 It provides support for an ARM Cortex-M4 CPU and the following devices: